weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 (Read more about [horizontal replication in Weaviate](../concepts/cluster.md).)

-So, the configuration file will include environment variables for the "founding" member that looks like the below:
+So, the Docker Compose file will include environment variables for the "founding" member that looks like the below:

 ```yaml
   weaviate-node-1:  # Founding member service name